-The Biotechnology Young Entrepreneurs Scheme (Biotechnology YES), now in its 19th year, is an innovative competition for postgraduate and postdoctoral scientists which raises awareness of the commercialisation of ideas from the biosciences.
+The Biotechnology YES (Young Entrepreneurs Scheme), now in its 20th year, is an innovative competition for postgraduate and postdoctoral scientists which raises awareness of the commercialisation of ideas from the biosciences.
 The competition is organised jointly by:

 - The University of Nottingham – The Haydn Green Institute